avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

 `http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng <http://pbil.univ-lyon1.fr/software/seqinr/doc.php?lang=eng>`_.

-There is also a very nice chapter on "Analyzing Sequences", which includes examples of using SeqinR and Biostrings for sequence analysis, in the book *Applied statistics for bioinformatics using R* by Krijnen (available online at `cran.r-project.org/doc/contrib/Krijnen-IntroBioInfStatistics.pdf <http://cran.r-project.org/doc/contrib/Krijnen-IntroBioInfStatistics.pdf>`_).
+There is also a very nice chapter on "Analyzing Sequences", which includes examples of using SeqinR and Biostrings for sequence analysis, as well as details on how to implement algorithms such as Needleman-Wunsch and Smith-Waterman in R yourself, in the book *Applied statistics for bioinformatics using R* by Krijnen (available online at `cran.r-project.org/doc/contrib/Krijnen-IntroBioInfStatistics.pdf <http://cran.r-project.org/doc/contrib/Krijnen-IntroBioInfStatistics.pdf>`_).